btbias/5e-complete/README.md

 ```

 ## Features
 5e Complete is a collection of compendiums that operate identically to the SRD compendiums.
-Simply open the compendium with the desired content, ex. `5e Clsses`, and click an item to view it, or click and drag it to a character to apply it.
+Simply open the compendium with the desired content, ex. `5e Classes`, and click an item to view it, or click and drag it to a character to apply it.

 All classes and their subclasses leverage Foundry's built-in advancement tables.
 When you level up, you'll have features and spells granted by your class or subclass added to your character automatically.